-Chung reaches Australian Open semifinals
+Hyeon Chung makes more history for South Korea at Australian Open | CNN

 Story highlights

-If the 21-year-old defeats defending champion Federer on Friday, he will join Japan's Kei Nishikori -- currently recovering from a wrist injury -- as the only men from Asia to make a grand slam final.
-Federer earned a 20th win over Tomas Berdych 7-6 (7-1) 6-3 6-4 in Wednesday's night session.
+If the 21-year-old defeats defending champion Roger Federer on Friday, he will join Japan’s Kei Nishikori – currently recovering from a wrist injury – as the only men from Asia to make a grand slam final.
+Federer earned a 20th win over Tomas Berdych 7-6 (7-1) 6-3 6-4 in Wednesday’s night session.

 “We all Asian players looking (to) Kei and we trying to follow him,” Chung told reporters.
 “He’s the pride of Asian player.”